 Thai basil is a must in Thai cooking.
 A cousin of the more common sweet basil, this aromatic herb can be used in many dishes.
-It’s also a very easy plant to grow, and can be grown indoors or outdoors.
+It’s also an easy plant to grow indoors or outdoors.

-In this article we’ll show you the steps you take to grow sweet Thai basil and how to succeed in cultivating your own basil plants!
+Learn the steps to grow sweet Thai basil and how to succeed in cultivating your basil plants!

 Basils variety, flavor, and color

-There are many basil varieties to try, in exciting flavors and colors.
-The most popular varieties are Thai basil and sweet basil.
-The two plants look similar, but they both have a different flavor profile, which means you can experiment with matching them to your cooking needs.
+There are wide basil varieties to try in exciting flavors and colors.
+The most popular types are Thai basil and sweet basil.
+The two plants look similar but have different flavor profiles, so you can experiment with matching them to your cooking needs.

 You can also mix other basil varieties in your gardening planters.
-For example lemon basil is a popular variation that produces a strong citrusy flavor.
-Whilst cinnamon basil has a spicy, cinnamon flavor and works well in sweet desserts such as chocolate mousse and apple crumble.
+For example, lemon basil is a popular variation that produces a solid citrusy flavor.
+Cinnamon basil, on the other hand, has a spicy cinnamon flavor and works well in sweet desserts such as chocolate mousse and apple crumble.

 Some varieties of basil also come in colors, like purple or bronze, which make for beautiful cut flowers and will add something different to salads at the dinner table.

 However, sweet Thai basil is amongst the most popular to grow.
 It has a scent similar to licorice and an intense flavor, making it my favorite.

 Use it in dishes like tom yum soup and curry because it has a spicy pepper taste that brings balance to these styles.
-I also use its versatility in salads, smoothies, Thai stews, pestos and dressings.
+We like its versatility in salads, smoothies, Thai stews, pestos, and dressings.

-Basil is an annual meaning that you need to sew each year for a new plant.
+Basil is an annual meaning that you must sew for a new plant each year.
 It is best grown in a container rather than sewn freely amongst other plants in the garden.

 Propagate from seed in early Spring and follow our how-to tutorial below.

 You will soon have a fantastic sweet Thai basil plant that will grow to around 30-40cm tall in your kitchen garden!

-17 Easy steps to growing your own Thai basil
+17 Easy steps to growing your Thai basil

 - Start with buying good quality seeds from your local garden center and a sack of potting soil.